nextauthjs/next-auth/www/docs/configuration/options.md

 :::tip
-An example of a use case for this option is to support sharing session tokens across subdomains.
+An example of a use case for this option is to support sharing session tokens across subdomains. domain setting is very important, it should have . at the beginning and then your domain name
 :::

 #### Example